“Product Water explained how the system works and why it was designed that way.”

 Most rainwater systems start with a big vertical tank under a downspout.
 That can work, but it often clashes with tight Seattle lots, sightlines, and real‑world plumbing runs.

-Our systems use hydraulic design to place storage where it actually fits and connects, without relying on tall, bulky tanks that dominate your yard.
+Our systems use hydraulic design to place storage where it actually fits and connects, without relying on tall, bulky tanks that take over your space.

 “Product Water explained how the system works and why it was designed that way.”